susan-z/susan-z.github.io/projects/ESE.md

 ---

 # Electrical and Systems Engineering
-## ESE215
+## Electrical Circuits and Systems
-ESE215: Electrical Circuits and Systems is a course beginning with basic electric circuit analysis techniques of linear circuits, then delving into 1st order and 2nd order circuits in both the time and frequency domains, frequency behavior of circuits and the use of transfer functions.
-Designing, building and experimenting with electrical and electronic circuits are performed in a hands-on weekly lab.
+This course (ESE215) began with basic electric circuit analysis techniques of linear circuits, then delved into 1st order and 2nd order circuits in both the time and frequency domains, frequency behavior of circuits and the use of transfer functions.
+Designing, building and experimenting with electrical and electronic circuits were performed in a hands-on weekly lab.

 ### Final Pair Project
 The final project was an audio docking station.
 There are three major components: a bass and treble filter, an amplifier, and a power supply.